-Bridging by Light, Islets in the Stream & Splash
+Bridging by Light, Islets in the Stream and Splash

 Wendy Zhang, Assistant Professor, University of Chicago